 A data table is provided at the end of this article including a description of the information source for the number of companies in each province.

-Our calculations identified that the region with the highest concentration of Chinese companies is Hong Kong, with a huge 183 registered companies per 1000 people.
+Our calculations identified that the province with the highest concentration of Chinese companies is Hong Kong, with a huge 183 registered companies per 1000 people.

 There are many reasons why Hong Kong has a very high number of company registrations, for example because it is rated very highly internationally for ease of doing business.

 After that, we expected to see the major 1st Tier China municipalities of Shanghai and Beijing stand our prominently.
 Although both have a high concentration of companies, the ratios were not as high as we had expected – Zhejiang province actually has a higher number of companies per population than Shanghai!